Attraction-Repulsion clustering with applications to fairness: Parameter selection and tunning

 Next, dissimilarities (\ref{k_add}) and (\ref{k_local}), as described in Section \ref{section_mds}, depend on the values chosen for the protected variable $S$, and a matrix $V$, which plays the role of the matrix of interactions for different classes.
 When dealing with a two-class discrimination problem where the protected class has only two values, labelling the classes as $\{-1,1\}$ or $\{(1,0),(0,1)\}$ can lead to the same results for appropriate choices of $V$.
 However, for more than two protected classes we will use only the following vectorial codification: for $q$ different values of the protected class, we will codify the values as the $q$ unitary vectors $\{a_1,\dots,a_q\}$ where $a_{i,j} =1$ if $i = j$ and $a_{i,j} =0$ if $i \neq j$ for $1\leq i,j\leq q$.

 To build the interaction matrix we proceed as follows.
 First, consider a matrix $\tilde{V}_{i,j}$ with $1\leq i,j\leq q$.
 We fix $\tilde{V}_{i,j} = 0$ if we want no interaction between classes $i$ and $j$, in particular, if $i=j$ this means that there is no interaction between elements with the same class.
 We take $\tilde{V}_{i,j} = 1$ if we want repulsion (relative increase in the distance) between classes $i$ and $j$.
 We fix $\tilde{V}_{i,j}=-1$ if we want attraction (relative decrease in distance) between classes $i$ and $j$.
-Hence, if the practitioner believes that there is some discrimination, in the sense of disproportional impact, against a class represented by $a_{i^*}$, it is recommendable to set values of $\tilde{V}_{i^*,j}=-1$ for $j\neq i^*$.
-As an example, in Section \ref{k_trick_example}, we have chosen the interaction matrix $V = ((1,-1)'|(-1,0)')$, to model repulsion between elements of the same class $(1,0)$, attraction between elements of the classes $(1,0)$ and $(0,1)$, and no interaction between the elements of the same class $(0,1)$. \\ Then intensity of the interaction is modelled using a constant $v_0 > 0$, and we set $V=v_0\tilde{V}$.
+Hence, if the practitioner wants to promote diversity for a class represented by $a_{i^*}$, it is recommendable to set values of $\tilde{V}_{i^*,j}=-1$ for $j\neq i^*$.
+As an example, in Section \ref{k_trick_example}, we have chosen the interaction matrix $V = ((1,-1)'|(-1,0)')$, to model repulsion between elements of the same class $(1,0)$, attraction between elements of the classes $(1,0)$ and $(0,1)$, and no interaction between the elements of the same class $(0,1)$.
+Then intensity of the interaction is modelled using a constant $v_0 > 0$, and we set $V=v_0\tilde{V}$.
 In the previous example $v_0=1$.
 The parameter $v$ for dissimilarity (\ref{k_local}) has the same meaning as the corresponding parameter for (\ref{k_mult}) and can be selected in the same way.

-Finally, matrix $U$ for dissimilarity (\ref{k_add}) represents and extra additive shift.
+Finally, matrix $U$ for dissimilarity (\ref{k_add}) represents an extra additive shift.
 In many cases it can be set to $U = 0$ (the zero matrix).